 There are certain crimes that get punished more severely than others in terms of probation.
 Crimes involving gangs, white-collar crimes (see: Standard Probation with White Collar Terms), domestic violence, and sexual abuse are some of these.
 If you get charged with any of these crimes, the amount of supervision required significantly jumps.
 Your everyday life will essentially be under a microscope.

-Failure to obey even the simplest terms for these charges can result in your probation getting revoked.
+Failure to obey even the simplest terms for these charges can result in a probation violation and potentially lead to your probation getting revoked.
 If they find you are in violation of any term or condition, you may end up in prison.

 Of these, perhaps the most penalized crime for probation in Arizona is any sex offense or sexually motivated crime.
 This often brings a lifetime probation term.